Billplz/Billplz-for-Nextpost-Instagram/README.md

 Accept payment using Billplz by using this plugin.

+Note: You are expected to have basic knowledge of using Command Line Interface (CLI) with PHP Composer to perform the installation.

 ## System Requirements
 * PHP Version **7.0** or later
 * Build with **Nextpost Instagram** version **3.0.6**